vacp2p/rfc/content/docs/rfcs/36/README.md

 1. `int nodeId`: The node identifier obtained from a successful execution of [`waku_new`](#extern-char-waku_newchar-configjson).
 2. `char* messageJson`: JSON string containing the [Waku Message](https://rfc.vac.dev/spec/14/) as [`JsonMessage`](#JsonMessage).
-3. `char* topic`: pubsub topic on which to publish the message.
+3. `char* pubsubTopic`: pubsub topic on which to publish the message.
    If `NULL`, it uses the default pubsub topic.
 4. `int timeoutMs`: Timeout value in milliseconds to execute the call.
    If the function execution takes longer than this value,